breiti78/craftbeerpiLCD/README.md

 > Changing a LCD_xxxx parameter in the parameters menue or any
 > file in LCDDisplay folder always requires a reboot.
 > A new fermenter should have a target temperature and at least one step defined.
-> It my be nessisary to restart craftbeerpi after adding a new fermenter.
+> It maybe necessary to restart craftbeerpi after adding a new fermenter.
 > Sometimes it lastes a long time till the fermenterstep starts running.
 > I don't know why this is happening.
+> If the address is right but you still can not see letters displayed:
+  -try to adjust contrast by the screw on the back of the LCD Hardware (I2C Modul) -be shure to provide the LCD hardware with the right ammount of voltage (mostly 5V) -use a strong powersuppy.
+If you notice LCD fading a bit there is a lack of current
 > Questions can be posed in the Craftbeerpi Usergroup
 > in Facebook or in the repository